openvinotoolkit/openvino/docs/install_guides/installing-openvino-conda.md

 @endsphinxdirective

-4. Verify the package is installed:
+4. Verify if the package is successfully installed:
    ```sh
    python -c "from openvino.runtime import Core"
    ```